pouriaetab/pouriaetab.github.io/README.md

     'col2' and 'col3' columns.

     Parameters:
-    - df (pd.DataFrame): Input DataFrame.
+        - df (pd.DataFrame): The input DataFrame.
         - col1 (str): The first column used for grouping, with unique fixed values.
         - col2 (str): The second column used for grouping and counting occurrences.
         - col3 (str): The third column used for grouping and counting occurrences.

     Returns:
         - pd.DataFrame: Resulting DataFrame with counts and merged data.
         - list: List of all paired combinations of unique values in 'col2' and 'col3'.
     """
     # Get unique values for 'tenure' and 'left'
     unique_tenure_values = df[col3].unique()